bwt/OpenPaperView/README.md

 -----END PRIVATE KEY-----
 ```

-You can optionaly add a certificate foe a custom certification authority.
+You can optionaly add a certificate for a custom certification authority.
 This is used to authenticate the *server* and is only necessary if the server's certificate is not signed by a well known CA.
 If provided, it will be the only CA trusted by the viewer.
 If not, the system's built-in CAs will be trusted, but not any CA the user may have imported.